guidok91/news-analyzer/README.md

 Python app that analyzes recent news about a given topic using LLMs.

 The app:
-- Performs a web search for recent news about a given topic using [D.D.G.S.](https://github.com/deedy5/ddgs) library.
+- Performs a web search for recent news articles of a given topic using [D.D.G.S.](https://github.com/deedy5/ddgs) library.
-- Summarizes it and provides the overall sentiment using an LLM.
+- Summarizes them and provides the overall sentiment using an LLM.

 ## Running instructions